The Martian Chronicles: Plot

 "The Long Years" is the story of the last days of the life of Hathaway, the physician/geologist crewman from the Fourth Expedition's story "—And the Moon Still Be As Bright".
 At night during a windstorm, Hathaway visits four graves on a hill away from his family's hut and asks the dead for forgiveness for what he's done because he was lonely.
 As he returns to the hut, he spots a rocket approaching.
 He tells the family of the "good news" of a rocket arrival in the morning.
 He goes to the nearby ruins of New New York City and sets it ablaze as a location for the rocket to land.
 Hathaway returns to the hut to serve wine to his family in celebration.
 He reminisces about missing all the rockets evacuating colonists from Mars when the Great War started because he and his whole family were doing archaeological work in the mountains.
 As his wife and three children drink their wine it all just runs down their chins.

 In the morning, the family prepares to greet whoever is in the rocket ship, including a great breakfast.
 As the rocket lands, Hathaway suffers an angina attack while running toward it.
 He recovers and continues on.
 Wilder, who was captain of the Fourth Expedition, emerges, sees Hathaway and greets him.
-Wilder explains that he's been on a twenty-year mission to the outer solar system; reports that he surveyed Mars before landing and found only one other person, Walter Gripp, who decided to stay on Mars, Wilder ponders with Hathaway the fate of Earth; and agrees to take Hathaway and his family on his return to Earth.
+Wilder explains that he has been on a twenty-year mission to the outer solar system; reports that he surveyed Mars before landing and found only one other person, Walter Gripp, who decided to stay on Mars, Wilder ponders with Hathaway the fate of Earth; and agrees to take Hathaway and his family on his return to Earth.
 Hathaway compliments Wilder on his promotion to lead the twenty-year mission so that Wilder would not slow the development of Mars.
 Wilder orders his crew out of the spaceship to join Hathaway's family.

 On their way to the family hut, Hathaway updates Wilder on the Fourth Expedition's crewmen.
 Hathway tells Wilder that he visits Jeff Spender's tomb annually to pay his respects, and about Sam Parkhill's hot dog stand which was abandoned a week after opening to return to Earth.
 Wilder observes Hathaway in physical distress and has his physician crewman check Hathaway.
 Hathaway tells Wilder that he has stayed alive just to await rescue and now that Wilder has arrived he can die.
 The doctor gives him a pill and then says what he just spoke was "nonsense".
 Hathway recovers and continues on to the family hut.